 More to come.

 Abigail is a primary school teacher by profession, and has a Diploma in Business Administration.
-She has also worked as a support worker with adults with learning difficulties and autism.
+She currently works as a support worker with adults with learning difficulties and autism.

 Abigail has been involved in CIS since 2015 when she became one of the first volunteers with the ASH project, providing support at Drop In, and helping to raise awareness of the rights of asylum seekers in relation to housing and promoting the project to asylum seekers and third sector organisations.
 Her contribution to the project has been considerable and in 2018 Abigail made a further commitment to the organisation, becoming a Director of CIS.

-Abigail also volunteers with the Scottish Refugee Council providing supplementary support to people working with a caseworker.
-She volunteers with the Home from Hospital Project at British Red Cross, and has been a volunteer visitor and driver with Scottish Detainee Visitors since 2014, a role she has chosen to take on since supporting and visiting a close relative detained in the UK.
+Abigail also volunteered with the Scottish Refugee Council providing supplementary support to people working with a caseworker.
+She volunteered with the Home from Hospital Project at British Red Cross, and was a volunteer visitor and driver with Scottish Detainee Visitors for 6 years, a role she chose to take on since supporting and visiting a close relative detained in the UK.